Sep 1, 2022

 ANN GIESE: Yeah.

-JAD: Comes from our producer Tim Howard, but you're already here, so just start.
+JAD: This comes from our producer Tim.
+But you're already here.
+So just start.

 TIM: Okay.
 So late last year, I took a trip out to Wisconsin.

-TIM: It was like that first weekend of November when we were out there for the live show.
+TIM: It was like that first weekend of November when we were out there for the, for the live show.
 And I met this woman.

 ANN GIESE: Ann Giese.